GuidesAurora cruises

 Departure months: September to March only.
 April to August offers no astronomical darkness at these latitudes.

-Latitude: the further north the better.
-Routes that cross 70°N significantly improve aurora probability over routes that stay south of 65°N.
+Latitude: routes that cross 70°N significantly improve aurora probability over routes that stay south of 65°N.

 Aurora watch policy: ask specifically whether crew will alert you to aurora during the night and whether there is a designated deck viewing area.